TechDocsStudio/pushfeedback-docs/docs/installation/wordpress.md

 - A Wordpress website.

 ## Installation

-To embed the PushFeedback widget into your WordPress site:

 1. Access the admin dashboard of your WordPress website by navigating to `http://yourwebsite.com/wp-admin/`.
 1. Add the PushFeedback styles and scripts: